operator-framework/operator-registry/docs/design/bundle-sources.md

 ## Adding a plain bundle to your file-based catalog

 Currently, the `opm render` command does not support adding plain bundles to catalogs.
-You must manually add plain bundles to your file-based catalog, as shown in the example below.
+You must manually add plain bundles to your file-based catalog, as shown in the following example.

 <h3 id="prereqs-adding-a-plain-bundle-to-fbc">
 Prerequisites